oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 #### Connecting API Gateway to a private Compute Instance

 Because of our earlier work with the `go-app-vm` Compute instance, it has a public IP and is associated with a subnet that allows all kinds of inbound network traffic from any source on the public internet.
-However, in reality it will be more likely that we create a Compute instance which has no public IP and is associated only with a private subnet.
+However, in reality it will be more likely that we create a Compute instance that has no public IP and is associated only with a private subnet.
 In that case, the following are the high level steps to configure the API Gateway to route requests to the VM as a backend for an API route.
 There are three elements that need to be addressed.

 1. *Firewall on the VM* : as before, make sure that the appropriate ports are added to the firewall on the VM (as we have seen and done before)